 Physical therapy – Movement is extremely important for strengthening muscles and other tissues that support the body.
 Physical therapists work with people who are injured or in pain to gradually help them recover using exercises, massage, heat, cold and other techniques.

 Injections – Pain specialists can inject numbing agents and steroids into the area around a joint, specific nerves or the epidural space of the spinal cord to reduce inflammation and pain.
 The effects of these treatments typically last several months – in some cases longer – and allow a person to participate in physical therapy and other longer-term solutions.

 Procedures – Some conditions may be helped by minor procedures.
 One type of procedure burns away tissue that is causing the pain signals.
 Other procedures implant devices that stimulate certain nerves or pump medications to block pain signals.
 These treatments can provide longer-term results than injections.

 Other medications – Much long-term pain is caused by either sensitization or an injured or compressed nerve.
 For this reason, taking medications that act on the brain and nervous system can allow people to taper off and even stop taking opioids while relieving pain.
 Examples include certain anti-seizure medications and antidepressants.

 Alternative treatments – Medical marijuana is one alternative option for Einstein patients dealing with chronic pain.

 Medication-assisted treatment – Medications such as buprenorphine, naltrexone and methadone are used to treat potentially life-threatening addictions to opioids and allow people to recover and avoid overdose.

-You’ll be able to learn more about these treatments in future articles of this series.
+You can learn more about these treatments in other articles of this series.